Sources

 2037

-NASA to land first humans on the surface of Mars.
+NASA to land first humans onto the surface of Mars.
 (A March 2007 estimate by NASA Administrator Michael Griffin)

 2039